abhinav4848/Obsidian-Medicine/diabetes treatment.md

 - metformin + (pioglitazone or sulfonylurea or DPP-4 inhibitor) + SGLT-2 if certain NICE criteria are met
 - insulin-based treatment

-# Rx based on appropriate drug to use
+# Treatment based on appropriate drug to use
 If high risk of CVD/established CVD/HF -> Metformin, once established, add SGLT-2 inhibitor

 If no risk of HF: Metformin